A website devoted to teaching/playing/composing for/ the King of Instruments

 Johann Adolph Troppmann it a little-known composer today, but he was a 19th century organist and choirmaster at Regensburg, one of Germany's oldest cities.
 Among other things, he composed nearly 100 original preludes on 2 staves and collected them into 3 volumes, grouping them among pieces on 2 staves by various composers.
 These were published in 3 Volumes under the title Orgelschatz.
 Volume 1 contains 100 pieces (66 by Troppmann), Volume 2 contains 88 pieces (16 by Troppmann), and Volume 3 contains 75 pieces (15 by Troppmann).
 Two pieces for harmonium are also included as an addendum to each Volume.
 The vast majority of this music may be played with hands only.
 If and when the lowest bass note is notated for the pedal, the part for the pedal is very simplified.
 Volume I might be selected at first for relatively easy sight-reading material.
 These pieces also have a practical use and could be quickly learned if and when a new, short prelude is needed.

 For those students who want their learning of this skill to be more formally structured, something like the Organ Sight Reading Master Course compiled by Lithuanian organist, composer, and pedagogue Dr. Vidas Pinkevicius, available on line from his web page [Secrets of Organ Playing], is a powerful tool which gradually retrains the brain in successive steps to sight read more complex notation.
-While it takes fully 9 months of disciplined, daily practice to complete, this course is extremely comprehensive and, after its completion, sight reading any of these harmonizations on the psalms, any hymn intonations, or any hymn from the hymn book, will be a piece of cake.
+While it takes fully 9 months of disciplined, daily practice to complete, this course is extremely systematic and, after its completion, sight reading any of these harmonizations on the psalms, any hymn intonations, or any 4-part hymn from the hymn book, will be a piece of cake.

-Standard hymnals with all hymns printed clearly in 4 voices in short score (2 staff) can be an excellent source of useful, sight reading material once the student gains more experience working with easier music (photo).
+Standard hymnals with all hymns printed clearly in 4 voices in short score (2 staff) can be an excellent source of useful, sight reading material once the student gains more experience working with easier music.
 Many earlier editions of hymnals have a very flexible binding which, when opened, allows the book to sit flat on the rack.
 Hymns are not organ music; they are choral music which the organist arranges to make playable at the organ, and when sight reading from a hymnal with many text lines inserted between the 2 staves, when the space between the 2 staves increases, it really becomes similar to open score reading.
 The only difference from playing from an open score and a hymn written this way is that in open score notation you have at least 4 staves with 4 parts, and in hymn playing you have 2 staves.
 Practicing hymn playing this way is even more similar to reading open score because even in open score you are supposed to master solo parts, 2 parts at a time, and various combinations in 3 parts before progressing to the complete 4 part texture.
 Pupils often have a difficult time sight reading a hymn with so much text written between the 2 staves because they're not used to open score reading.

 The practicing of sight reading hymns in 4 parts may proceed 3 ways: 1) as written, with both hands on the same manual, all 4 voices in the hands, 2) playing the bass line with the feet, the tenor in the left hand, and the alto and soprano in the right hand, and 3) soloing out the top line with the right hand on a manual with a heavier registration, the alto and tenor in the left hand on a secondary manual, and the bass in the pedals.
 The fascinating part about working with hymns is, other combinations might be practiced where the pedals play the tenor line with an 8-foot stop drawn, or maybe with the pedals playing the alto or soprano line with a 4-foot stop drawn, and dividing the remaining parts between the hands.
 With practice, this is also a sight reading skill, a powerful one at that, which can be developed to lend considerable variety to our hymn playing.